null-pub/wealth-tracker/README.md

 ### All data is stored in local storage.
 If you change computers or even browsers your data will not follow you around.

+### Bugs may exist.
+This is for entertainment purposes only.
+Do your own math.

 ## Features

 - Tracks Wealth for generic accounts & mortgages.